stroiman/obsidian-sample-plugin-with-tests/README.md

 simplify assertions (and get better error messages) when verifying calls to mocked dependencies.

+[tsx](https://github.com/privatenumber/tsx#readme) is used as a custom module loader to make mocha work seemlessly with TypeScript and ES Module.

+[nodemon](https://nodemon.io/) is used to restart the test runner in watch mode. when it stops.
+With the current setup, the `test:wach` script quits on syntactic errors such as mismatched parenthisis.
+Without nodemon, you'd have to restart the process manually.

+### Examples

 Check the two files in the `/tests` folder for how this works, or throw then await and build your own setup if you already know this by heart.

+These are just bare bones examples to how mocha, sinon, and chai works.

+Don't ask me about general questions about the tools here, there are plenty of helpful resources on stackoverflow.
+I'll not answer.

+(You are welcome to ask about general questions about how to write an Obsidian plugin in a testable manner, but I'll not guarantee that I answer due to other commitmens, limited time, and this is done without pay in my spare time)

+### Other notes

-Note, this uses chai version 4, which is not the latest release, as I seemed to get peer dependency version conflicts with sinon-chai.
+This uses chai version 4, which is not the latest release, because sinon-chai still has a peer dependency to version 4.
+(Should this have been fixed when you are reading this, please write me, or even better make a PR)

-p.s.
+One of the great things about chai is the plugin architecture.
+Not only does this allow you to write the assertions more succinctly, but the true value of the plugins (at least the good ones) are the improved error messages, providing much more helpful error messages.

 I really wanted to change the editor config to use 2 spaces for indents, as the other setting is IMHO horrible.
 But I decided to not do that in this repo, so simplify merging updates from the source.

 ## Original readme from Obsidian sample plugin